Karsen Henderlong: FC Naples

 On January 10, 2025, USL League One expansion team FC Naples announced they had signed Henderlong for the 2025 season.
 He made his debut in the team's season opener, a 1–1 home draw against Chattanooga Red Wolves on March 8.
 On March 15, Henderlong scored both goals in a 2–0 victory over Forward Madison.
 In addition to being the first goals of his professional career, they led to Naples' first-ever competitive victory and won Henderlong a spot on the USL League One Team of the Week.
 Henderlong scored the opening goal in Naples' first round U.S. Open Cup win on March 18, defeating USL League Two team Sarasota Paradise 2–1.
 He scored again on March 22, in the team's 1–0 away victory over Spokane Velocity FC.
 Henderlong also scored the lone goal in a 1–0 victory over Charleston Battery in the USL Cup.
 Henderlong ended the regular season with 14 league goals, second in the league, and 4 assists.
 He was named to the 2025 All USL League One first team for his performance during the season.

+Tampa Bay Rowdies

+On December 3, 2025, USL Championship club the Tampa Bay Rowdies announced the transfer of Henderlong ahead of the 2026 season.